semgrep/semgrep-docs/docs/kb/rules/understand-severities.md

 ## Semgrep Supply Chain

 Semgrep Supply Chain rules have one of four severity levels: Critical, High, Medium or Low.
 The score assigned to the CVE using the [Common Vulnerability Scoring System (CVSS) score])(https://nvd.nist.gov/vuln-metrics/cvss), or the severity value set by the GitHub Advisory Database, determines the severity in Semgrep Supply Chain.
-If a vulnerability is given a 9.0 or higher it is assigned CRITICAL.
+If a vulnerability is given a 9.0 or higher it is assigned Critical.